weltyj/SkyFill/Tutorial/SkyFill_tutorial_v1.md

 ![pan02 mask 1](pan02_v2sf1.jpg  "pan02 mask 1")

 It looks marginally better around the sun, but there are some bad rectangles with strange colors that have appeared around the sun, as well as in the clouds on the left side.
 These are caused by the sky modelling and blending algorithm detecting what appear to be incorrect colors in the original sky image.
-With lens flare and sky, this approach can get very "confused" and produce these artifact.
+With lens flare and sky, this approach can get very "confused" and produce these artifacts.
 This is the reason for the "-rm <left> <right>" mask -- it disables sky repair of original image.
 This is the result after addition of the "-rm" mask:

 ![pan02 mask 2](pan02_v2sf2.jpg  "pan02 mask 2")